5/1/2025

 speaker

-Steve Bostle
+Steve Boskell

-Senior Vice President and CFO, The Hershey Company
+Senior Vice President and Chief Financial Officer

-Yeah, so we will, again, that's my dream come true, right?
-Coco prices come down sharply and that's the choices that we have.
-And so we always invest behind our brand to wanna make sure that we're investing in capabilities, technology, the brands, relevant marketing and innovation.
+If total prices come down sharply and that's the choices that we have.
+And so we always invest behind our brands and want to make sure that we're investing in, you know, capabilities, technology, the brands, relevant marketing and innovation.
 So that hasn't been curtailed in this environment.
-And certainly if we came out and went to the fault, we'll revisit that to make sure we're doing our best to invest in those areas.
+And certainly if we came out and when COVID falls, we'll revisit that to make sure we're doing our best to invest in those areas.
 But they haven't been shortchanged here.
-And then we'll have the opportunity to deploy cash back to shareholders as we talked about earlier, have more opportunities for capital allocation.
+And then we'll have the opportunity to deploy cash back to shareholders, as we talked about earlier, have more opportunities for capital allocation.
 So that's how we're thinking about it.
 We look forward to having that opportunity.

 speaker